blankaex/blog/_posts/2019-02-13-yuu-what-is-golden-lever.md

 ## So, what makes the Golden Lever so good?

-As I mentioned in my previous blog post, I almost never opened up my arcade stick.
+As I mentioned in my previous blog post, I used to never open up my arcade stick.
 If I ever felt like my lever was underperforming and needed some work, I would just go out and buy a new one to replace it.

 Be that as it may, with the recent Korean lever fad, I've collected a good number of levers and took the time to disassemble them and understand their unique qualities and features.
 Thanks to this, I do believe I have some small amount of authority on the matter, though there may be more knowledgable players around who do not share quite the same thoughts.
 Just throwing that out there.

-At this moment in time, I can confidently say that I've used the Golden Lever for the longest amount of time, of all players across Japan.
+I can confidently say that I've used the Golden Lever the longest of all players across Japan, at this moment in time.
 I can also declare that I've disassembled it the greatest number of times... lol.

 Anyway, that was quite some preamble.
 If I had to describe the lever in one word, this is what I'd say.